Opentrons/opentrons/hardware-testing/hardware_testing/tools/flex-diagnostics/readme.md

 # Instructions

-From host computer run
+1. From host computer run

-1.
   `./flex-diagnostics.sh gather <robot-ip>`

-2. If succesful this will produce a tarball in the current host directory with name scheme `<flex-serial-number>_<datetime>_diag.tar.gz`
+2. If successful this will produce a tarball in the current host directory with name scheme

+  `<flex-serial-number>_<datetime>_diag.tar.gz`